GSA/fpki-guides/pages/fpki_piv-i_faq.md

 Core Area | Description
 ---|---
 **Credential Numbering** | [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf) defines the use of the Federal Agency Smart Credential Number (FASC-N).
 This credential numbering schema cannot be used by Non-Federal Issuers (NFIs).
 [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) provides the solution using an [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) conformant Universally Unique Identifier (UUID).
 The UUID is found in the certificates, signed objects, and the Global Unique Identifier (GUID) Tag-Length-Value (TLV) of the CardHolder Unique Identifier (CHUID).
 **PKI Technology Mapping** | [X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000TN9iAAG&field=File__Body__s) defines an Object Identifier (OID) that is specific to Federal issuers.
-Non-Federal Issuers (NFIs) must map their policies to the PIV-I Hardware policy OID and be cross-certified with the FBCA to meet the requirements of PIV-I.  See [What Object Identifiers are Specified for PIV-I](#what-object-identifiers-oids-are-specified-for-piv-i-1) for an overview of the PIV-I Hardware OID.
+Non-Federal Issuers (NFIs) must map their policies to the PIV-I Hardware policy OID and be cross-certified with the FBCA to meet the requirements of PIV-I.  See [Does PIV-I Have Specific Object Identifiers (OIDs)](#does-piv-i-have-specific-object-identifiers-oids-1) for an overview of the PIV-I Hardware OID.
 **Background Investigation** | [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf)  defines the use of a National Agency Check with Written Inquiries (NAC-I) for PIV.
 The NAC-I is only available to Federal agencies through the Office of Personnel Management.
 [X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA)](https://www.idmanagement.gov/IDM/servlet/fileField?entityId=ka0t0000000ClrhAAC&field=File__Body__s) specifies the PIV-I Hardware policy as the identity verification model that separates identity verification from the NAC-I suitability and fitness adjudications.
-See [What Object Identifiers are Specified for PIV-I](#what-object-identifiers-oids-are-specified-for-piv-i-1) for an overview of the PIV-I Hardware policy (**NOTE** PIV-I Hardware requirements are consistent with  [NIST SP 800-63](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf)).
+See [Does PIV-I Have Specific Object Identifiers (OIDs)](#does-piv-i-have-specific-object-identifiers-oids-1) for an overview of the PIV-I Hardware policy (**NOTE** PIV-I Hardware requirements are consistent with  [NIST SP 800-63](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-2.pdf)).
 **Visual Distinction** | The PIV-I Card physical topography shall include, at a minimum, the following items on the front of the card:<br />*  Cardholder facial image<br />*  Cardholder full name<br />*  Organizational affiliation, if it exists, otherwise the issuer of the card<br />*  Card expiration date<br />However, visual distinction of a PIV-I Card from that of a Federal PIV Card is required to ensure no suggestion of attempting to create a fraudulent Federal PIV Card.

 [[Return to Table of Contents]](#table-of-contents)